Zander Fagerson

-Zander James Ragnar Fagerson (born 19 January 1996) is a Scottish international rugby union player who plays for Glasgow Warriors in the United Rugby Championship.
-His regular playing position is Prop.
+Alexander James Ragnar Fagerson (born 19 January 1996) is a Scottish professional rugby union player who plays as a prop for United Rugby Championship club Glasgow Warriors and the Scotland national team.

-Rugby union career

-Amateur career
+Professional career

+Stirling County

 Fagerson was drafted to Stirling County in the Scottish Premiership for the 2017-18 season.

-Professional career
+Glasgow Warriors

 Fagerson made his debut for Glasgow Warriors in a 40–23 win at Treviso in October 2014 going on to become the youngest player to reach 50 caps for Glasgow Warriors at the age of 21.

-International career
+Scotland

 Fagerson represented Scotland at under-16, under-18 and under-20.

 Fagerson received his first call up to the senior Scotland squad by coach Vern Cotter on 19 January 2016 for the 2016 Six Nations Championship.

 He made his debut for Scotland as a replacement in the Six Nations match against England at Murrayfield on 6 February 2016.

+In 2023 Fagerson and his brother Matt Fagerson were selected in the 33 player squad for the 2023 Rugby World Cup in France.

 British and Irish Lions

 In May 2021 Fagerson was selected in the 37-man squad for the 2021 British & Irish Lions tour to South Africa.

 Fagerson took to the field for the first tour match against the Sigma Lions at Ellis Park Stadium in Johannesburg, becoming Lion #848.

+In May 2025 Fagerson was selected by Head Coach Andy Farrell for the 2025 British & Irish Lions tour to Australia.
+He was later forced to withdraw from the tour with a calf injury and was replaced by Finlay Bealham.